joneubank/adventofcode/2016/README.md

 ### Day 2:
 Given U/D/L/R that represent movements around a cartesian grid.
 Ignore directions that move you off the limited size grid.

+### Day 3:
+Given sets of triangle sides, apply simple validation to confirm they would form a valid triangle.

+**NOTE:** The descriptions states that the sum of the two smaller sides must be greater than the largest side, but the solution requires greater OR EQUAL TO.

+Part two has an interesting twist, requiring the input to be read in columns.
+Simply accomplished by reading in line at a time but writing into temporary triangles that are added to the triangle list after 3 sides are added in.